zhutao100/qwen-code/docs/tools/file-system.md

   - `old_string` is not empty, but the `file_path` does not exist.
   - `old_string` is empty, but the `file_path` already exists.
   - `old_string` is not found in the file after attempts to correct it.
-  - `old_string` is found multiple times, and the self-correction mechanism cannot resolve it to a single, unambiguous match.
+  - `old_string` is found multiple times, `replace_all` is false, and the self-correction mechanism cannot resolve it to a single, unambiguous match.
 - **Output (`llmContent`):**
   - On success: `Successfully modified file: /path/to/file.txt (1 replacements).` or `Created new file: /path/to/new_file.txt with provided content.`
-  - On failure: An error message explaining the reason (e.g., `Failed to edit, 0 occurrences found...`, `Failed to edit, expected 1 occurrences but found 2...`).
+  - On failure: An error message explaining the reason (e.g., `Failed to edit, 0 occurrences found...`, `Failed to edit because the text matches multiple locations...`).
 - **Confirmation:** Yes.
 Shows a diff of the proposed changes and asks for user approval before writing to the file.

 These file system tools provide a foundation for Qwen Code to understand and interact with your local project context.